toddledev/documentation/docs/09-components/02-create-a-component/index.md

 - Preserves the original appearance and behavior

 ::: warning
-If the extracted elements depend on variables or formulas from the original component/page, these connections will break after extraction.
+If the extracted elements depend on variables or formulas from the original component or page, these connections will break after extraction.
 You will need to rearrange these dependencies.
 :::